dvreeze/mybank/README.md

 See above for some curl commands to "get" or "post" transactions.

-## The Spring Web-MVC implementation (without database) of the mybank application
+## The Spring Web-MVC REST implementation (without database) of the mybank application

 The POST request now becomes: